Generating Wealth Through Cycle Investing

 Markets do not move in straight lines.

-They move in cycles — expansion, contraction, recovery, and growth.
+They move in cycles — expansion, contraction, recovery, and renewed growth.

 Most investors understand this in theory.
-Very few are structured enough to act on it consistently.
+Very few are structured enough to behave consistently across those phases.

-Cycle investing is not about predicting the next move.
-It is about preparing for all phases of the market cycle.
+Cycle investing is not about predicting the next move with precision.
+It is about preparing for different phases of the market cycle without abandoning discipline when conditions change.

 That preparation works best when it starts with a structured investment process and a set of written investment rules.

-Cycle investing is the practice of aligning investment decisions with recurring market patterns.
+Cycle investing is the practice of making portfolio decisions with an awareness that markets, economies, sentiment, and valuations move through recurring phases.

-Instead of reacting to short-term movements, cycle investing focuses on positioning for phases.
+Instead of reacting to short-term movements, cycle investing focuses on portfolio positioning that can survive different phases without constant reinvention.

-The problem is not lack of awareness.
+The problem is usually not lack of awareness.
 It is lack of structure.

 During cycles, investors tend to: